Project L Review

 The Bottom Line

 If you're mainly interested in the spatial satisfaction that comes from solving a polyomino puzzle and working to figure out how to fit polyomino pieces in a tight space, then Project L probably isn't the right game for you.
+This is an action efficiency game more than a spatial puzzle game.

-It's a really good option as an entry-level engine-builder for non-gamers because of its stripped-down gameplay and simple decisions.
+It's a good option as an entry-level engine-builder for non-gamers because of its stripped-down gameplay and simple decisions.
 The novelty factor is huge and people are bound to be impressed by their first plays of it.
 So, if you're frequently introducing games to lots of people, you might want this.

 As a game to be played over and over again?
 Project L isn't it.

-Leave a Comment
+Leave a Reply